puppetlabs/puppet-docs/source/guides/templating.markdown

-You can specify the full path to your template, or you can put all your templates in Puppet's templatedir, which usually defaults to /var/puppet/templates (you can find out what it is on your system by running puppet --configprint templatedir).
-Best practices indicates including the template in the 'templates' directory inside your [Module] (./modules.html).
+You can specify the full path to your template, or you can put all your templates in Puppet's templatedir, which usually defaults to `/var/puppet/templates` (you can find out what it is on your system by running `puppet --configprint templatedir`).
+Best practices indicates including the template in the `templates` directory inside your [Module] (./modules.html).

 Templates are always evaluated by the parser, not by the client.